udayakumar-s/ej2-angular-docs/ej2-angular/common/globalization/internationalization.md

 **Additional skeletons**

-Apart from the standard date type formats additional format are supported by using the additional skeletons given in below table.
+Apart from the standard date type formats, additional formats are supported by using the additional skeletons given in the below table.

 | skeleton | Option input |  Format Output |
 | --- | --- | --- |